What Role Do Hormones Play in IBS?

 Thyroid Hormones and IBS

-The digestive tract manifestations of hypothyroidism are due to reduced movement.
-Hashimoto’s thyroiditis, an autoimmune disorder that is the most common cause of low thyroid function, may be associated with symptoms that are related to this decreased movement including difficulty swallowing or heartburn.
-Indigestion, nausea, or vomiting may be due to delayed emptying of the stomach.
 Slowed movement through the small intestine adds to abdominal discomfort, gas, and bloating in those with bacterial overgrowth (SIBO).
 Because of an existing autoimmune disorder, there may be additional autoimmune disorders, such as autoimmune gastritis.
-This reduces stomach acid production that has implications for adequate digestion.
+This reduces stomach acid production, which has implications for adequate digestion.
 Constipation may result from diminished motility.
 Grave’s disease or hyperthyroidism is accompanied by normal stomach emptying but with low acid production.
 The time for food to pass through the digestive tract is accelerated, resulting in diarrhea.

 Symptoms usually resolve with treatment of the thyroid disease.